polkadot-fellows/RFCs/text/0074-stateful-multisig-pallet.md

 Basic requirements for the Stateful Multisig are:

 * The ability to have concrete and permanent (unless deleted) multisig accounts in the state.
-* The ability to add/remove owners from an existing multisig account by the multisig itself.
+* The ability to add/remove signers from an existing multisig account by the multisig itself.
 * The ability to change the threshold of an existing multisig account by the multisig itself.
 * The ability to delete an existing multisig account by the multisig itself.
 * The ability to cancel an existing proposal by the multisig itself.
-* Owners of multisig account can start a proposal on behalf of the multisig account which will be dispatched after getting enough approvals.
+* Signers of multisig account can start a proposal on behalf of the multisig account which will be dispatched after getting enough approvals.
-* Owners of multisig account can approve/revoke a proposal while still exists.
+* Signers of multisig account can approve/reject a proposal while still exists.

 ### Use Cases